seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 **The fourth path is `analyst/owner.json` and it breaks the rule the other three follow.**
 It is written by the Architect and pushed by the Boss, so it is neither the analyst's data nor a control — and every upload of it fired the whole gate.
 TZ-30 added it as an exact literal while opening the workflow for another reason (inv.
-52). **The reading inv.
-53 requires has not been taken:** the proof is a real push carrying only that file, the only actor who can make it is the Boss, and until then the entry rests on a reading of the pattern — which is the thing inv.
-53 refuses. §10 carries the row.
+52), and **the proof inv.
+53 demands was taken on the runner 06.09.2026**: a push carrying only that file started the Pages build and no `Bench gate`.
+The reading is what makes the entry a control; the literal alone was a reading of the pattern, which is the thing inv.
+53 refuses.

 **That narrowing creates a coupling and it is deliberate.** Any NEW file the analyst writes must be added to `bench.yml`'s list, or it starts a 14-step gate on every analysis run.